fulcrumgenomics/nf-fgbio/README.md

 ## fromSampleSheet

-The `fromSampleSheet` factory method parses a [sample sheet](https://www.javadoc.io/static/com.fulcrumgenomics/fgbio_2.13/2.5.21/com/fulcrumgenomics/illumina/SampleSheet.html) from a file returns a list of [`fgbio` `Sample` data objects](https://www.javadoc.io/doc/com.fulcrumgenomics/fgbio_2.13/latest/com/fulcrumgenomics/illumina/Sample.html).
+The `fromSampleSheet` factory method parses a [sample sheet](https://www.javadoc.io/static/com.fulcrumgenomics/fgbio_2.13/2.5.21/com/fulcrumgenomics/illumina/SampleSheet.html) from a file and returns a list of [`fgbio` `Sample` data objects](https://www.javadoc.io/doc/com.fulcrumgenomics/fgbio_2.13/latest/com/fulcrumgenomics/illumina/Sample.html).
 This allows downstream processes to operate per-sample, with sample metadata stored in the `Sample` object.
 For example: